rubymonsters/coaching/index.md

-Whatever you personally deem interesting, your favorite set of tools, whatever kind of programming style you prefer: these are conclusions that you have drawn after years and years of trying, failing, learning, and trying again.
+Whatever you personally deem interesting, your favorite set of tools, whatever kind of programming style you prefer: these are conclusions that you have drawn after years and years of trying, failing, learning, and starting over.
 None of this is relevant to a beginner.

 Pick the simplest tools that can be used by everyone in the group in order